kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-with-lightstep.md

       exporters: [logging, otlp/ls]
 ```

 **Important!** Take a closer look at the sampling configs in both the `collector.config.yaml` and `tracetest.config.yaml`.
 They both set sampling to 100%.
 This is crucial when running trace-based e2e and integration tests.
-Also, to use the `tail_sampling` processor, make sure to use the `contrib` version of the OpenTelemetry Collector.

 ## Run both the OpenTelemetry Demo app and Tracetest